 NAMED DIRECTOR PRINCIPAL OCCUPATION DURING PAST FIVE YEARS AGE SINCE DOUGLAS R. BROWN Since January 1996, Mr. Brown has been the President and Chief Executive Officer and a director of Advent International Company, a venture capital investment firm.
 Mr. Brown was the Chief Investment Officer of Advent International Company from December 1993 to December 1995 and Senior Vice President and Managing DirectorEurope of Advent International Company from since June 1990 to September 1994.
-Mr. Brown holds an S.B. in Chemical Engineering from M.I.T. and an M.B.A. from the Harvard Graduate School of 45 1986
+Mr. Brown holds an S.B. in Chemical Engineering from M.I.T. and an M.B.A. from the Harvard Graduate School of Business Administration.
+Since May 1997, Mr. Brown has served as a director of Ionics, Incorporated, a separations technology company.
+Mr. Brown currently serves as a member of the Audit and Compensation Committees.
+45 1986